dgelessus/NAGUS/docs/uru/server_config.rst

 This allows changing all server information without having to recompile the client.
 By default,
 the file is called :file:`server.ini` and located next to the client executable.
-An different configuration file can be specified with a command line option (supported by both the launcher and the main client):
+A different configuration file can be specified with a command line option (supported by both the launcher and the main client):

 .. option:: /ServerIni=INI_FILE